blazejsewera/notipie/README.md

 You can also install the latest `v16` manually, downloading it from [this repository](https://nodejs.org/dist/latest-gallium/).

-## Quick start
-Just run `make` from the project root.
-All dependencies for all modules should automatically download, and example configs should be copied to `core` and `ui`.

-Read the output of this command, it will inform you about your nvm and Go installation.

 ## Project components
 - `core` -- backend